Keeping Girls in the Game

 On-field experiences can carry over to the classroom, among friend groups and even into the workplace.
-A 2017 Ernst & Young survey of high-level female executives found that 90 percent played sports.
-Among women who held C-suite titles, the proportion was even higher, at 96 percent.
+A 2017 Ernst & Young survey of high-level female executives found that 90% played sports.
+Among women who held C-suite titles, the proportion was even higher, at 96%.

-Start by working with the team to come up with a saying that all can rally around.
-Determine your individual and team goals then chart how you’re doing, whether it’s more playing time, working hard in practice or enhancing skills.
-Bring your coach, trainer and teammates into the loop so all are vested in your goal setting.
+Start by working with the team to come up with a saying or motto they can rally around.
+Determine your individual and team goals, then track how you’re doing, whether it’s more playing time, working hard in practice, or enhancing skills.
+Bring your coach, trainer, and teammates into the loop, so everyone is vested in setting and achieving your goals.

-Keep girls in the game
+Keep Girls in the Game